Ohio Case Ends in Unanimous $1.3 Million Premises Liability Verdict

 The plaintiff and her attorneys could have stuck to the bare facts of the case.
 Instead, they went a step further.
 They saw that the defendants’ approach to the narrative could be interpreted as an underhanded attempt to bend the facts in order to deflect blame, and they presented the case to the jury accordingly.
 In so doing, they shed light on what their client had been through, humanizing her suffering and clarifying to the defendant and other similarly situated parties that juries are willing to see through denial to help those who are injured through no fault of their own.

-The plaintiff’s attorneys also reached beyond the facts of the injury itself to focus on its impact - not only on their client but on the entire household.
+The plaintiff’s personal injury attorneys reached beyond the facts of the injury itself to focus on its impact - not only on their client but on the entire household.
 The plaintiff’s role as her husband’s caretaker is an essential one.

 According to a study by the National Institutes of Health, the burden of caring for those with terminal cancer often falls on family members.
 This work is often unpaid and unacknowledged.
 The study found that caregivers of terminal cancer patients are more likely to be women, often of advancing age themselves, who live with the family member for whom they provide care.